CERB, CEWS and CEBA: Top 15 questions from physicians

-To qualify for the CEBA, you must have paid between $20,000 and $1.5 million in payroll in 2019.
-The government has extended the eligibility to include smaller businesses: those with less than $20,000 in payroll now qualify if they had $40,000 to $1.5 million in eligible non-deferrable expenses in 2019.
+To qualify for the CEBA, there are two streams of eligibility: the payroll stream or the non-deferrable expense stream.
+For the payroll stream, you must have paid between $20,000 and $1.5 million in payroll in 2019.
+For the non-deferrable expense stream, your payroll was less than $20,000 but you had $40,000 to $1.5 million in eligible non-deferrable expenses in 2019.
 These could include costs such as rent, property tax, utilities and insurance.

 12. I’m incorporated and pay myself a salary, which is within the payroll range for the CEBA.
 If I don’t have any other employees, can I qualify for the CEBA?

 Yes, you would qualify.
-You don’t need to have multiple employees to be eligible for the $40,000 interest-free loan.
-The other requirements are you must be a business that has been in operation in Canada since at least March 1, 2020, and have a business chequing or operating account with a financial institution (it can’t be a personal bank account).
+You don’t need to have multiple employees to be eligible for the CEBA loan.
+The other requirements are you must be a business that has been in operation in Canada since at least March 1, 2020.
+You will need to have a business chequing/operating account with your primary financial institution.

 13. Can I get the CEBA if I still have money in my various accounts?